MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 9. You can confirm that the new device and user are showing up as Intune-managed by going to the <a href="https://manage.microsoft.com/" target="_blank">Intune management portal</a> and following the steps in [2.3 Verify the device is Azure AD joined](#23-verify-the-device-is-azure-ad-joined).
 It may take several minutes before the new device shows up so check again later.

 ### 4.2 Add a new user
-You can add new users to your tenant simply by adding them to the Office 365 groups.
-Adding new users to Office 365 groups automatically adds them to the corresponding groups in Microsoft Intune.
+You can add new users to your tenant simply by adding them to the Microsoft 365 groups.
+Adding new users to Microsoft 365 groups automatically adds them to the corresponding groups in Microsoft Intune.

 See [Add users to Office 365](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc?ui=en-US&rs=en-US&ad=US&fromAR=1) to learn more.
 Once you're done adding new users, go to the <a href="https://manage.microsoft.com/" target="_blank">Intune management portal</a> and verify that the same users were added to the Intune groups as well.